Crystal Cove by Elegant Hotels - All-Inclusive

 - +Sunset catamaran cruises with snorkeling included at a discounted rate for resort guests - the turtle and shipwreck snorkel is a highlight

-- +Kids Club available on-site, making it a workable family destination on Barbados's quieter, more upscale west coast
+- +CAMP kids club is on-site, making it a workable family destination on Barbados's quieter, more upscale west coast

 Cons